SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 **Privately sharing your GitLab project with collaborators requires that collaborators have a SESYNC account.
 Please contact cyberhelp@sesync.org if your collaborator needs an account.**

-From the dashboard of your project, click the 'Settings' link, then click 'Members'.
-You can share your project with new people by clicking the 'new project member' button.
+From the dashboard of your project, click 'Members'.
+You can share your project with new members or groups under the "Invite member" or "Invite group" tabs.

-Under "Select members to invite", start typing the name of your collegues and a matching account name should appear.
+Under "Search for members to update or invite", start typing the name of your colleagues and a matching account name should appear.
 If they do not, they probably haven't logged in to gitlab.sesync.org yet.
 Drop them a quick e-mail asking them to login so you can grant access.
 You can shoose the level of access from the choices below.

-* Guest - Your collegue can browse and create a local copy of all code, but cannot make any changes
+* Guest - Your colleague can browse and create a local copy of all code, but cannot make any changes
+* Reporter - Similar to a Guest with a few extra permissions to create issues and requests
-* Developer - Your collegue can contribute code to this project (You probably want this for most group members)
+* Developer - Your colleague can contribute code to this project (You probably want this for most group members)
-* Master - Person can fully control, configure, invite more people to project (You probably want to add SESYNC staff as masters so we can help you)
+* Maintainer - Person can fully control, configure, invite more people to project (You probably want to add SESYNC staff as maintainers so we can help you)

 Click 'Add users' at the bottom when you have finished.
 The next time your collegue logs in they will see the project in their dashboard.

 ![](/assets/images/adding_people_git.png)